seng438-winter-2023/seng438-a4-goldrunnercode/seng438-a4-team_number.md

 # Report all the statistics and the mutation score for each test class

+Data Utilities increased from 46% mutation coverage to 58%, an increase of 12%

+Range increased from 8% to 19%, an increase of 11%

 # Analysis drawn on the effectiveness of each of the test classes

 # A discussion on the effect of equivalent mutants on mutation score accuracy